wlonk/arcadia/rules/magic.rst

 Sheevra.

 Based on the desired effect, the threshold will be higher or lower.
-Based on the limitations and constraints on the spell, the limit will be higher or lower.
+Based on the ritual and constraints on the spell, the limit will be higher or lower.

 Finally, each card you draw will require a passion token.
 Magic is